tofugu/wanikani-api-v2-doc/source/includes/getting_started/_json_response.md

 If a request to `/api/v2/subjects/?page_after_id=5` is initiated, then the collection will yield empty result set.

+### Resource Ordering in Collections

+Resources in a collection are ordered by ascending `created_at`.

 ### Timestamps

 All timestamps are rendered in [ISO8601](https://xkcd.com/1179/) to the microsecond.